Adventure Charters

 and start working the jig.
 This works for ¾-1oz jigheads, lighter

-count.
-Typically I don’t use any other sizes, as I find most of the
+need a shorter count.
+Typically I don’t use any other sizes,

-anglers I take out can’t feel smaller weights during their
+as I find most of the anglers I take out can’t feel smaller weights

-critical to success.
-The count is also varied for how deep you
+is absolutely critical to success.
+The count is also

-need to get in the water column.
-To find out when it hits the
+varied for how deep you need to get in the water column.
+To

-bottom, drop your jig right next to the boat and count until it hits
+find out when it hits the bottom, drop your jig right next to the

-the bottom.
-Now you know what your maximum count can be.
+boat and count until it hits the bottom.
+Now you know what

 Type of Fishing Rods to Use.